sandstreamdev/std/README.md

 ##### Questions

-- How to check is a string contains a given substring?
+- How to check if a string contains a given substring?

 #### nbsp